 Quit your quest for weight loss.
 I mentioned it earlier, but the truth is that long-term intentional weight loss just isn’t possible.
 With intuitive eating, you might gain weight, lose weight, or stay the same.

 In this post about Health at Every Size, I explain how accepting your weight actually leads to healthier choices.
+And in this one, I explain why body acceptance is key for intuitive eating.
 Intuitive eating can also help you find a set point weight, which can lessen your anxiety about constant weight fluctuations.

 9. Movement — Feel the difference